 5. Flying Airplane

-A flying aeroplane has a very high amount of kinetic energy because not only does it has a large mass, but also a very high velocity.
-Both these figures result in heightened kinetic energy of the aeroplane when it is flying.
-This is the reason why aeroplanes are able to fly high.
+A flying airplane has a very high amount of kinetic energy because not only does it has a large mass, but it also has a very high velocity.
+Both these figures result in heightened kinetic energy of the airplane when it is flying.
+This is the reason why airplanes are able to fly high.

 6. Walking & Running